 bliss can organize your music files, renaming your files and folders.

-Organize your music files and folders by specifying a file organization pattern. bliss then synchronises your tags with your file names.
-Choose from different tags to include in the file organization pattern, and how you want to treat whitespace.
-You can perform the changes automatically if you like, ideal for large collections.
+You can organize your music files and folders by specifying one file organization pattern. bliss then synchronises your tags with your file names according to the pattern, en masse and automatically if desired.

 When you add an album to your library, bliss automatically assesses the album against your rules.
 If the album is non-compliant, bliss decides a fix to make sure the album obeys the rule, and optionally applies it automatically.

+We started with album covers.
 Album covers (sometimes also called 'cover art') really improve your digital music experience.
 It makes it easier to navigate your music collection because it's easy to recognise albums.
 Plus album covers can be a great talking point when you show your music collection off to your friends!

 What if you know you have the covers, but it just isn't displaying in your music player?
 There are a number of possible reasons.
 Different music players have different rules.
 Some require artwork to be embedded within music files.
 Others only allow album covers which are of a desired resolution or data size.

-When music is added or updated, bliss assesses any new albums to make sure they have cover art, finding and installing any missing art, and letting you know if it cannot. bliss works in the background, unobtrusively watching your music collection. bliss has a Web based user interface, which means it is accessible from anywhere on your network, or even across the world.
+In addition, when music is added or updated, bliss assesses any new albums to make sure they have cover art, finding and installing any missing art, and letting you know if it cannot. bliss works in the background, unobtrusively watching your music collection. bliss has a Web based user interface, which means it is accessible from anywhere on your network, or even across the world.